Switzerland’s stable housing market

 • Rental apartments in old and new buildings rose by 49.2% (40.7% in real terms)

 Residential property growth slowed dramatically from 2017 to the first half of 2020.
-Surprisingly, the Swiss housing market remained healthy during the Covid-19 pandemic, with residential property prices rising robustly from the second half of 2020 to Q1 2023.
+Surprisingly, the Swiss housing market remained healthy during the Covid-19 pandemic.
+Residential property prices have been rising modestly from the second half of 2020 to the last quarter of 2023.

 Switzerland Real Estate Price Indices graph